SemiSAM: Enhancing Semi-Supervised Medical Image Segmentation via SAM-Assisted Consistency Regularization: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we propose a simple yet efficient strategy to explore the usage of SAM as an additional supervision branch for enhancing consistency learning-based semi-supervised medical image segmentation framework in scenarios with extremely limited annotations.
-Instead of classic supervised segmentation loss based on labeled cases and unsupervised consistency loss based on unlabeled cases, we leverage the consistency of predictions between SAM and the semi-supervised segmentation model as an additional supervision signal to assist in the learning procedure.
-By evaluating on left atrium MRI segmentation dataset, SemiSAM further improves the segmentation performance of two existing semi-supervised frameworks especially under extremely limited annotation scenarios where only one or a few labeled data are available.
-Our work provides new insights for medical image segmentation where acquiring labeled data is difficult and expensive.
+In this paper, we propose a simple yet efficient strategy to explore the usage of SAM as an additional supervision branch for enhancing consistency regularization-based semi-supervised medical image segmentation framework in scenarios with extremely limited annotations.
+Instead of classic supervised segmentation loss based on labeled cases and unsupervised consistency loss based on unlabeled cases, we leverage additional regularization of predictions between SAM and the semi-supervised model as an additional supervision signal to assist in the learning procedure.
+Experimental results demonstrate that SemiSAM further improves the segmentation performance of semi-supervised frameworks especially under extreme few-annotation settings where only one or a few labeled data are available.
+Our work provides new insights for medical image segmentation where acquiring labeled data is difficult and expensive by leveraging the knowledge base of foundation models.